richardschoen/MonoOniSamples/MonoRunPase/MonoRunPase/README.md

 This example is meant to show how to interact with PASE and Qshell commands from a .Net application.

--You can run an IBM i CL system commmand
+-You can run an IBM i CL system commmand.<br>
--You can run the Qshell db2 CLI and export data to CSV,XML or JSON.
+-You can run the Qshell db2 CLI and export data to CSV,XML or JSON.<br>
--You can run a Pase command with parameters.
+-You can run a Pase command with parameters.<br>
--You can run a Qshell command line.
+-You can run a Qshell command line. <br>

-**Running the program from a PASE or QSHELL command line screen** mono RunPaseCommand "Action" "Command" "Arguments" "DB2OutputType-CSV,JSON,XML" "DB2IFSOutputFile-Ex: /tmp/monotest.txt"
+**Running the program from a PASE or QSHELL command line screen**<br>
+mono RunPaseCommand "Action" "Command" "Arguments" "DB2OutputType-CSV,JSON,XML" "DB2IFSOutputFile-Ex: /tmp/monotest.txt"

 **Running the program using the MONO CL command**<br>